rempsyc/starter-academic/content/en/authors/remi-theriault/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: Postdoc in Psychology
+    institution: New York University
+    year: 2026
   - course: PhD in Psychology
     institution: Université du Québec à Montréal
     year: 2024